 We will never use your story in a way that could identify you unless you specifically give us your consent.
 Tell us your story.

-You can tell the Government that they should give greater privacy protection to tenants to stop their belongings being photographed without their permission.
+You can tell the Minister that she should give greater privacy protection to tenants to stop their belongings being photographed without their permission.

 Send an email via the form below.
 You can add to our message or write your own.

 Why is Victoria worse than Queensland on privacy?

 Tenants don’t receive enough protection from landlords and real estate agents photographing and filming a tenant’s possessions for advertising purposes.

 The Victorian Law Reform Commission are proposing to legitimise this unnecessary invasion of privacy and their recommendations should be rejected in favour of the simple and sensible approach adopted in Queensland.